anishsingh42/Calculator_Python/README.md

 ## License
 This project is licensed under the MIT License.

-Created by Anish Sing .
+Created by Anish Singh .